hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520779v4-chimera-a-knowledge-base-of-scientific-idea-recombinations-for-resea.md

 ---
 layout: default
-title: CHIMERA: A Knowledge Base of Scientific Idea Recombinations for Research Analysis and Ideation
+title: "CHIMERA: A Knowledge Base of Scientific Idea Recombinations for Research Analysis and Ideation"
 ---

 # CHIMERA: A Knowledge Base of Scientific Idea Recombinations for Research Analysis and Ideation